What is Economics?

 Finally, to provide some important perspective, keep in mind that there is an important difference between total energy use and per capita (per person) energy use.
 The chart at the bottom of the page demonstrates this, especially when compared to Figure 1.1.

-Click for a text description of Figure 1.1 (post-2000 data from EIA data viewer
+Click for a text description of quantities from Figure 1.1 (post-2000 data from EIA data viewer

 This is a bar chart that shows the world energy consumption in quadrillion Btus from OECD and Non-OECD countries.
 The content is detailed in a table below.